zchee/golang-wiki/CodeReviewComments.md

 ## Declaring Empty Slices

-When declaring a slice, prefer
+When declaring a slice, use
 ```go
 var t []string
 ```
-to
+rather than
 ```go
 t := []string{}
 ```